talsec/Free-RASP-Android/README.md

 override fun onCreate() {
     ...

-    // Uncomment the following Log.e(...) to get your expectedSigningCertificateHash
+    // Uncomment the following Log.e(...) to get your expectedSigningCertificateHashBase64
-    // Copy the result from logcat and assign to expectedSigningCertificateHash and
+    // Copy the result from logcat and assign to expectedSigningCertificateHashBase64 and
     //Log.e("SigningCertificateHash", Utils.computeSigningCertificateHash(this))

     val config = TalsecConfig(
         expectedPackageName,
-        expectedSigningCertificateHash,
+        expectedSigningCertificateHashBase64,
         watcherMail,
         supportedAlternativeStores
     )